On the Capacity of Secure Distributed Batch Matrix Multiplication: Results

 \end{theorem} The proof of Theorem \ref{thm:mmxstpir} is presented in Appendix \ref{sec:proofmmxstpir}.
 Note that Theorem \ref{thm:mmxstpir} also works for trivial security or privacy, i.e., when $X=0$ or $T=0$.

-{\it Remark:} In fact a closer connection exists between SDMM and MM-XSTPC, i.e., multi-message $X$-secure $T$-private (linear) computation problem that is an extension of the private computation problem studied in \cite{Sun_Jafar_PC}.
-However, we use only the connection to MM-XSTPIR because this setting is simpler and the connection between SDMM and MM-XSTPIR suffices for our purpose .
+\begin{remark} In fact a closer connection exists between SDBMM and MM-XSTPC, i.e., multi-message $X$-secure $T$-private (linear) computation problem that is an extension of the private computation problem studied in \cite{Sun_Jafar_PC}.
+However, we use only the connection to MM-XSTPIR because this setting is simpler and the connection between SDBMM and MM-XSTPIR suffices for our purpose . \end{remark}